-42 In the draft of a Commission Decison establishing a fully revised Handbook for the processing of visa applications this subject the consequences of the Soysal judgment are mentioned in par.
-1.1.3 entitled "Turkish nationals who are and the consular authorities of the Member States.
+The Commission on the one hand underlines that it is for each Member State to give appropriate instructions to its competent authorities on the implementation of the judgment.
+But on the other hand the Commission states that the Guidelines will be inserted into the Practical Handbook for Border Guards (Schengen Handbook), 52 a recommendation of the Commission to the border guards and the consular authorities of the Member States.
 The guidelines, according to the Commission, are part of the Schengen acquis and applicable in all Member States except for the UK and Ireland, which must nevertheless comply with the Soysal judgment.
 Thus, it appears that the legal status of the guidelines is more than a simple clarification.
 It is a recommendation of the Commission that is part of the Schengen acquis.
-The legal status of the guidelines will become more clear, once they will be transformed into an Annex of the new Visa Code.

 At the April 2009 meeting of the Visa Working Party, the delegations were asked to send their comments on the draft within to the Commission.

-Subsequent versions of the draft guidelines were discussed by the officials of the Members States with the Commission at meetings of the Visa Working Party in May and June 2009.44

-At the meeting in May the Commission informed the delegations that draft had been discussed with the Turkish authorities on 8 May 2009.
+Subsequent versions of the draft guidelines were discussed by the officials of the Members States with the Commission at meetings of the Visa Working Party in May and June 2009.
+Sa At the meeting in May the Commission informed the delegations that draft had been discussed with the Turkish authorities on 8 May 2009.
 Germany offered to perform a limited representation for other Member States in order to solve the issue of the transit of Turkish service providers travelling without a visa to Germany.
 But this suggestion was not accepted.
-The Commission stated 'that requesting a Turkish national to go to the German consulate to get a visa without needing a visa to enter Germany would be illogical'.45
+The Commission stated 'that requesting a Turkish national to go to the German consulate to get a visa without needing a visa to enter Germany would be illogical'.
+Sa